isomerpages/ogp/_about-us/eng/james.md

 curProducts: []
 pastProducts: []
 accomplishments:
-  - Managed a team of 18 software engineers.
+  - Managed a team of 18 software engineers
 quote: I love technology because of its ability to solve problems, and at OGP I get to work on problems that really matter.
 linkedinId: ""